evoogle-dotcom/Evoogle.Core/ReadMe.md

 Evoogle Core is a foundational library of C# extensions and other foundational C# components such as:

 - **Cloneable**.
-Abstracts objects to make deep clone of themselves with the following built-in implementations available:
+Deep clone framework with the following built-in implementations available:
-  - JSON serialization/deserialization of the source object to create a new deep clone of the source object.
+  - JSON serialization/deserialization of the source object to create a deep clone of the source object.
 - **NTree**.
 N-Ary tree library.

 ## Evoogle.XUnit